 Up until the early 1990s the guard was relatively simple; there was closed guard and open guard, and compared to today neither was particularly specialized.
 Guards have evolved greatly since then, although we’ve kept the aforementioned categories when trying to organize guards into systems.
 Additionally, we have seen the addition of half guard as a separate category.

-The half guard, as a guard of its own, which can both be close and open, appeared as the result of a knee injury to a grappler named Roberto “Gordo” Correa.
+The half guard, as a guard of its own, which can both be closed or open, appeared as the result Roberto “Gordo” Correa sustaining a knee injury that prevented him from being able to play closed guard.
 Not able to play closed guard, he hid one leg in between the legs of his training partners, and the rest is history.
-The open and closed guards had similar evolutions, with people experimenting in order to make them fit their needs.
-This is especially evident in the open guard category, where we now have too many different guard options to count.

 Exploring the Modern Jiu Jitsu Guard

 What exactly is the modern Jiu Jitsu guard?
 Well, the general definition of a guard still stands: a person sitting or laying down with their legs between them and their opponent who is (generally) standing or kneeling in front of them.However, the way this definition is manifest is tremendously varied, with a wide array of grips, leg positions, and body positions.
 Each guard presents its own risks and rewards, with some offering more sweeps, while others prioritizing submissions, and others still serving best as self-defense or MMA guards.